Bulgaria during World War I: Conquest of Serbia

 The exploits of the Bulgarian 2nd Army in Macedonia convinced the Serbians that the danger of complete encirclement was high and forced them to begin withdrawing their forces to Kosovo while offering stiff resistance to Army Group Mackensen.
 On 1 November, Kragujevac fell to the Germans, who began pursuing their opponents down the river Great Morava.
 Mackensen ordered his forces to "push the main body of the Serbian Army back and decisively beat it in the interior of Serbia".
-In accordance, the Bulgarian 1st Army continued its advance and captured the Niš, the wartime capital of Serbia, taking around 5,000 prisoners on 5 November.
+In accordance, the Bulgarian 1st Army continued its advance and captured Niš, the wartime capital of Serbia, taking around 5,000 prisoners on 5 November.
 On the same day, the flanks of the German 11th Army and the Bulgarian 1st Army joined in a single line, closing the gap between them.
 Thus the main objectives of the Bulgarian Morava Offensive were completed, but more importantly, the main objective of the entire campaign was also completed and the land route from Austria-Hungary to Bulgaria was opened permanently.